ErykHalicki/Chess-Bot/README.md

 honorable mention to [a similar, but much more advanced project](https://github.com/Stargor14/carnosaEngine) i attempted, but eventually scrapped

+That one tried to recreate this project, but with a heavy focus on machine learning and evolutionary neural networks / biomimetic algorithms

 ## Topics: Tree Search, computer graphics, Web API

 [demo of the bot beating me]()